 Successful crew members at Charit Creek Lodge are typically open-minded, hard-working, kind, and ambitious people.
 Crew members who embrace off the grid living and who want to work in that type of environment generally do well at the lodge.
 The work is hard but rewarding and we are tired at the end of the day.
 We care for our guests on a level that is uncommon in this day and time.
 Do you want to work in a culture of positivity and success?
 Do you want to live and work in an off the grid location?
 If so, Charit Creek Lodge may be for you!

 Room and Board

 Crew Village - a place to rest, unwind, rejuvenate and build relationships.
-It exists of private structures for each employee, firepits, games and a soon to be completed composting toilet and outdoor shower!
+It exists of private or semi private structures for each employee, firepits, games and a recently completed composting toilet.
 Housing is provided as a crew member at Charit Creek Lodge.